andrewKOwong/mixedconclusions/content/blog/clps/index.md

 whereas each column corresponds to a survey variable.

 Of the 277 survey variables,
-274 are represent a response to a survey question (including demographic variables).
+274 represent a response to a survey question (including demographic variables).
 The remaining 3 columns are an ID column (`PUMFID`), a column of survey weights (`WTPP`),